I. NON-RESIDENT TUITION POLICY

 The student bears the burden of proving that he/she is a resident student in accordance with the University’s Residency for Tuition Purposes Policy based on the application and supporting documentation provided.

 Requests for reclassification of residence are independent of other student service area deadlines.
-Student class schedules, billing schedules, and payment deadlines can not be held or altered due to a pending appeal of a denied request.
+Student class schedules, billing schedules, and payment deadlines cannot be held or altered due to a pending appeal of a denied request.
 Similarly, review and decisions regarding reclassification requests are not made according to timelines and deadlines for other processes on campus including, but not limited to: billing schedules, payment deadlines, scholarship acceptance deadlines, and housing and residential life deadlines.

-VII.
+VIII.
 APPEALS

 If a student’s request for reclassification of residence for tuition purposes is denied, he/she may request an appeal of the decision.
-The Residency Appellate Review Committee reviews and renders decisions on appeal requests.
+The independent Residency Appellate Review Committee reviews and renders decisions on appeal requests.